rolger/rolger.github.io/README.md

 ## Connections

 1. Read the terms on the board (cards) and arrange them into three categories.
-2. Describe the categories in a sentence
+2. Describe the purpose of the categories in a sentence

 * Noise